Abdul Rauf Aliza

-Mullah Abdul Rauf Aliza (ملا عبد الرؤوف; 10 February 1981 – 09 May 2015), widely identified as Mullah Abdul Rauf Khadim, was an Afghan militant who served as a senior leader in both the Taliban and ISIS-K.
+Mullah Abdul Rauf Aliza (ملا عبد الرؤوف; 10 February 1981 – 9 May 2015), widely identified as Mullah Abdul Rauf Khadim, was an Afghan militant who served as a senior leader in both the Taliban and ISIS-K.

 A foot soldier in Taliban leader Mullah Omar’s elite mobile reserve force prior to 9/11, he was detained by the United States after the initial invasion of Afghanistan, and transferred to Guantanamo Bay detention camp, where he was held until 20 December 2007.
 His Guantanamo Internment Serial Number was 108.
 Following his release, he returned to militancy in Afghanistan, becoming a provincial-level Taliban commander.
-After falling out with Taliban leadership in 2014, Rauf swore allegiance to ISIS and was named deputy commander of its Afghanistan-Pakistan based Wilayah Khorasan branch (ISIS-K), before being killed by indian airforce drone strike in 09 May 2015.
+After falling out with Taliban leadership in 2014, Rauf swore allegiance to ISIS and was named deputy commander of its Afghanistan-Pakistan based Wilayah Khorasan branch (ISIS-K), before being killed by an US drone strike in 09 May 2015.

 Background

 Abdul Rauf claimed that he was from Helmand Province in Afghanistan, and that an injury from a Soviet landmine had left him too injured for military duties, so he had been employed providing food during his Taliban conscription.
 Having become a foot soldier for several known Taliban commanders, he eventually became a member of Taliban leader Mullah Omar’s elite mobile reserve force before the 9/11 attacks.
 He was the Taliban's last Governor of Kunar Province.